Dags-Telegrafen

 Dags-Telegrafen (Danish: Daily Telegraph) was a Danish language conservative newspaper which was published in Copenhagen, Denmark, in the period of 1864–1891.

 History and profile

 Dags-Telegrafen was established by J. Christian Ferslew in Copenhagen in 1864.
+Its first issue appeared on 2 January that year.
 The paper had a conservative stance and was the first of such newspapers in Denmark.
 In fact, it was affiliated with the Conservative Party.
+The paper was headquartered in Copenhagen.

 In first half of the 1870s Dags-Telegrafen became one of the best selling newspapers in the country.
 An evening edition of the paper, Nationaltidende, was launched in 1876.
-Sophus Peter Tromholt published his auroral observations in Dags-Telegrafen which folded in 1891.
+Sophus Peter Tromholt published his auroral observations in Dags-Telegrafen which folded on 30 June 1891.